26 Oct Six Guiding Principles to Nailing Your 2018 Budget

 VI.
 Budgeting is more than just a calculation of the numbers.
 People play a significant role in the achievement of your organization’s goals.

 - Human capital/staffing needs/resources needed to achieve goals must be factored into your annual forecasts.
-Budget for this accordingly; whether it be staffing up, resizing the organization, strengthening the bench, etc.
+Budget for this accordingly; whether it be recruiting more staff and appropriating funds for the associated expenses (like hiring companies similar to Checkr), resizing the organization, strengthening the bench, etc.

 - Be realistic about staffing capacity to achieve and deliver on the forecasted goals.
 Many initiatives will take longer to achieve then we typically forecast.
 Avoid building a budget that overpromises and under delivers.